 Wiper blades should be changed a couple of times a year, and there is no better time to tackle this small project than during a spring cleaning day.

 Winter tires don’t like the warm weather.
-They’ll wear out faster and won’t work as well as your all-season or summer tires.
+They’ll wear out faster and won’t work as well as your all-season tires.
 A good rule-of-thumb is to put your all-seasons on when the temperature is consistently 7° Celsius or warmer.
+If you benefit from a winter tire discount, you'll need to keep them on until April.

 9. Check your tire pressure and treads